-Digital transformation consultation services offered by strategic partners such as ROCK, can provide a vital insight into the options available.
-These services ensure that your organisation is able to enact transformative and impactful change through use of technology, working with you to guide or entirely create your digital transformation strategy.
+Digital transformation consultation services offered by strategic partners such as ROCK can provide a vital insight into the options available.
+These services ensure that your organisation is able to enact transformative and impactful change through the use of technology, working with you to guide or entirely create your digital transformation strategy.

-Whether working on your own, or with a strategic partner, there are a few things you should be mindful of when creating your digital transformation strategy
+Whether working on your own or with a strategic partner, there are a few things you should be mindful of when creating your .digital transformation strategy.

 It’s vital that you achieve buy-in from users, and this is especially important for those who will be working with the systems day to day.
 These are the people who will have a firm grasp on what needs to change, and also which systems are working well.
 As a result, they are positioned perfectly to add significant value to your strategy.

 Much like a high-rise building, if you build a digital transformation plan which is absolutely rigid, a strong wind can break it entirely.
-Each strategy will need to flex at times, to keep up with changing requirements as well as emerging intricacies which may affect budget, timescale and risk.
+Each strategy will need to flex at times, to keep up with changing requirements as well as emerging intricacies that may affect budget, timescale and risk.
 Building this flexibility into your plan will ensure that it can adapt to new information, rather than fall apart.

 When creating your transformation strategy, don’t be afraid to ask for help.
 If you are at all unsure of the direction or viability of the strategy it is always worth seeking assistance from a strategic partner.
 It doesn’t matter if the strategy is partially complete, or completely non-existent, a good partner will be able to guide you from any point.